MaddyGuthridge/portfolio-data/README.md

-# Hi, I'm Maddy!
+# Portfolio Data

-*Maddy Guthridge (they/she)*
+This repository contains the full data for my personal website.
+The data is displayed as an interactive website within my powerful content management system [Minifolio](https://github.com/MaddyGuthridge/Minifolio).

-Hello, world!
-Welcome to my website, which I built using my powerful content management system [Minifolio](https://github.com/MaddyGuthridge/Minifolio).
+You can view my site here: <https://maddyguthridge.com>